IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 ## Specify the relationships between entities

-Specifying [relationships](https://en.wikipedia.org/wiki/Class_diagram#Instance-level_relationships) between entities in the Intent Architect designers can be initiated by right-clicking on an entity in the visual diagram, then selecting the `New Association` option which is then completed by clicking on the other class which you want to be the target of the relationship.
+Specifying [relationships](https://en.wikipedia.org/wiki/Class_diagram#Instance-level_relationships) between entities in the Intent Architect designers can be initiated by right-clicking on an entity in the visual diagram, then selecting the `New Association` option and the creation is completed by clicking on the other class which you want to be the target of the relationship.

 > [!NOTE]
 > Refer to [this article](xref:designers.about-domain-designer.about-associations) if you wish to learn more about Associations.